beatrecom/Seagrass_Video_Analysis/README.md

 # Seagrass Video and Image Recognition
+### Bea Combs-Hintze, Jeromy Parmar, Lillian Ring, Peter Urban

 ### Expanded Summary
-As part of a COMIT-supported research effort, Bea Combs-Hintze has developed an image-recognition pipeline that began with a training database.
+As part of a COMIT-supported research effort, we developed an image-recognition pipeline that began with a training database.
 The goal is to transform hours of underwater video footage from autonomous surface vessels (ASVs) into searchable, structured seagrass data.

 - **Habitat Features Identified**
   - Seagrass presence